-- Hair must be neat and styled in a manner in keeping with primary school standards. - Students with hair longer than collar length are to wear their hair tied back. - All hair must be clean with fringes above eyebrow length. - Hair is to be tied back with Navy blue or white elastics, ribbons, scrunchies or headbands (no logos or licensed merchandise). - 'Fad' haircuts and hairstyles (zig-zag stripes, shaved patches, rat's tails, excessive hair gel and haircuts shorter than a number 2 do not align with our School Policy. - A simple watch and one pair of plain studs or sleepers (one in each ear) is permitted. - A cross or religious medal on a gold/silver chain can be worn under clothing. - All other jewellery (rings, bracelets, bangles etc.) is not to be worn as it poses a hazard in school and sporting activities. - Makeup and/or nail polish are not part of our school uniform.
+- Hair must be neat and styled in a manner in keeping with primary school standards. - Students with hair longer than collar length are to wear their hair tied back. - All hair must be clean with fringes above eyebrow length. - Hair is to be tied back with Navy blue or white elastics, ribbons, scrunchies or headbands (no logos or licensed merchandise).

+- A simple watch and one pair of plain studs or sleepers (one in each ear) is permitted. - A cross or religious medal on a gold/silver chain can be worn under clothing. - All other jewellery (rings, bracelets, bangles etc.) is not to be worn as it poses a hazard in school and sporting activities. - Makeup and/or nail polish are not part of our school uniform.